UCB-stat-159-s22/hw07-Group22/README.md

 2. Analyze the characteristics used to describe different chocolate bars and see if cocoa beans from a specific country of bean origins has a unique, standout characteristic.

-3. Analyze the most memorable charactersitics and cocoa percent in chocolate bars by searating review rating ranges.
+3. Analyze the most memorable charactersitics and cocoa percent in chocolate bars by separating review rating ranges.

 4. Analyze high and low average ratings for company locations and see if ingredients used at those locations contribute to those ratings.